microsoft/browsecloud/README.md

 The service is an ASP.NET Core application that has many Azure dependencies.
 We will first get these dependencies set up.

-- Visit the Azure Portal and choose to create a new resource of type "Template Deployment".
+- Visit the Azure Portal and create a new resource of type "Template Deployment".
 On the next page, select "Build your own template in the editor", and upload the template file `/deployment/az-service-template.json`.
 On the next page, fill in the resource and resource group names.
 Purchase this resource group.
 - Create an AAD app for the service.
 For more information on how to create an AAD app,